Autism coaching in the workplace

 Where relevant, and with your agreement, we may use some established coaching tools and frameworks to help us with our work.
 Sometimes I may suggest a little homework between sessions, but this is optional for you to complete.

-The objective of each session is for you to leave the conversation with actions for you to take away and a clear plan and commitment.
-Sometimes, there may not be tangible actions, but instead, a new way for you to think about an issue.
-It really depends on what the topic is and when change is needed.
+The objective of each session is for you to leave the conversation with practical actions you can use at work.
+However, sometimes, there may not be actions you can do, but instead, a new way for you to think about an issue.
+Or there may be a period need where you become more aware noticing situations and how you are feeling.
+We can then work on how you can gently introduce change.
+It really depends on what the topic is.

 A bit about me

-I have 25+ years lived-experience working in offices and working from home, in a range of different businesses, from small-scale to multinational.
+I have 25+ years lived-experience working in offices and working from home, in a range of different businesses, from small-scale family-owned companies to complex multinational organisations.
 I welcome the opportunity to support you in 1-to-1 coaching sessions, sharing my knowledge and experiences with you where relevant.

 Next steps